Torsten Hoefler: Research impact

 He developed principles for the implementation of nonblocking collective operations and remote memory access that are widely used in MPI implementations such as OpenMPI, MPICH, and derivatives.
 Nonblocking collective operations such as allreduce, allgather, or broadcast form the basis of modern AI training systems.

 After co-authoring a pioneering paper on parallel deep learning and during his sabbatical at Microsoft, he coined the term “3D parallelism” in modern artificial intelligence training that organizes data parallelism, pipeline parallelism, and operator/tensor parallelism into one consistent view.

 In his work on high-speed interconnects, he co-developed several award-winning network topologies and contributed routing algorithms that are used in the OpenSM routing manager on InfiniBand computer clusters.
 He co-chaired the Transport Working Group in Ultra Ethernet 1.0, which defines a next-generation interconnect for Artificial Intelligence and High-performance computing networking.
 He was recognized with the Ultra Ethernet Consortium Visionary Leadership Award in 2025.

 On the application side, Hoefler focuses on improving the performance of climate simulations as a digital twin and machine learning for climate simulations.
 He has been a convener of the Berlin Summit in Earth Virtualization Engines to develop strategies to enable global access to high-resolution climate simulations.

+In the AI space, he contributed to key ideas for language model optimization on modern systems for both training and inference.
+He also contributed to the software and hardware architecture of Microsoft's Maia software-defined dataflow accelerator.